-- F.6.1 A DAML request to the NCA is required where an IP engages in any arrangement that may facilitate activity involving suspected criminal property.
+- F.6.1 A DAML request to the NCA is required under Section 338 of POCA where an IP engages in any arrangement that may facilitate activity involving suspected criminal property.
 Failure to do so would expose the IP to committing a money laundering offence.
-The NCA has seven working days (starting the day after submission of a report) in which to grant or refuse consent.
-If nothing is heard from the NCA by the end of this period consent is deemed to have been given.
-If within seven days the NCA gives notice of refusal, then consent is only deemed to have been given after a further 31 days ('the moratorium period') passes without any restraint order or civil recovery property freezing order being granted (unless notice is received that the moratorium period has been extended).
-See section 6.3 of the Guidance for applying for and receiving consent. - F.6.2 The appointment of an IP may cause them to take control of tainted assets.
+The NCA has seven working days (starting the day after submission of a report) in which to grant or refuse a DAML.
+If nothing is heard from the NCA by the end of this period the DAML is deemed to have been given.
+If within seven days the NCA gives notice of refusal, then DAML is only deemed to have been given after a further 31 days ('the moratorium period') passes without any restraint order or civil recovery property freezing order being granted (unless notice is received that the moratorium period has been extended).
+See Chapter 6 of the Guidance for applying for and receiving a DAML. - F.6.2 The appointment of an IP may cause them to take control of tainted assets.
 If it is known or suspected prior to appointment that the assets are tainted, then a DAML SAR should be made prior to appointment.
-Where this is not possible because of the urgent requirement to preserve assets or other similar reasons, a report and DAML request should be made as soon as practicable afterwards.

-- F.6.3 IPs should bear in mind that, where they suspect the assets of a company or individual to which they have been appointed may be criminal property, selling those assets, or using the company's or individual's funds, without consent will constitute an offence. - F.6.4 IPs should consider submitting a DAML SAR to the NCA that covers all distributions and payments the IP intends to make from the tainted assets.
-However, the IP should note that any such consent provided by the NCA in response to a DAML SAR may specify how the funds may be dealt with.
-If the IP has cause to change those dealings, or make additional distributions or payments, the IP will require further consent from the NCA via submission of a further DAML SAR.
+Where this is not possible because of the urgent requirement to preserve assets or other similar reasons, a SAR and DAML request should be made as soon as practicable afterwards. - F.6.3 IPs should bear in mind that, where they suspect the assets of a company or individual to which they have been appointed may be criminal property, selling those assets, or using the company's or individual's funds, without a DAML will constitute an offence. - F.6.4 IPs should consider submitting a DAML SAR to the NCA that covers all distributions and payments the IP intends to make from the tainted assets.
+However, the IP should note that any such DAML provided by the NCA in response to a DAML SAR may specify how the funds may be dealt with.
+If the IP has cause to change those dealings, or make additional distributions or payments, the IP will require a further DAML from the NCA via submission of a further DAML SAR.

-F.7 Supervisory approval of Beneficial Owners, Officers and Managers
+F.7 Supervisory approval of Beneficial Owners, Officers and Managers (BOOMs)

-- F.7.1 Reg 7(b) of the 2017 Regulations provides that each of the professional bodies listed in Schedule 1 is the supervisory authority for relevant persons who are members of it, or regulated or supervised by it.
+- F.7.1 Regulation 7(1)(b) of the 2017 Regulations provides that each of the professional bodies listed in Schedule 1 is the supervisory authority for relevant persons who are members of it, or regulated or supervised by it.
 An IP is supervised for MLTF purposes by the body that has granted their IP authorisation (their RPB).
-For High Value Dealers, the supervisor for MLTF purpose is HMRC.
-High Value Dealer is defined in Reg 14(1) (a) as a firm or sole trader who by way of business, trades in goods, and any transaction exceeds 10,000 euros in cash. - F.7.2 Reg 11(b) of the 2017 Regulations defines "IP" to include any firm or sole practitioner so acting.
-Reg 26 of the 2017 Regulations requires that the BOOMs of relevant firms (which will include firms of IPs) or sole practitioners, be approved by the supervisory authority of the relevant firm or relevant sole practitioner.
-In mixed practices or practices with IPs authorised by multiple RPBs, an IP should ascertain from their RPB what their expectations are, the registration processes and what agreements are in place with other supervisory authorities in terms of supervision for money laundering purposes.
+For High Value Dealers, the supervisor for MLTF purposes is HMRC.
+High Value Dealer is defined in Regulation 14(1) (a) as a firm or sole trader who by way of business, trades in goods, and where any transaction exceeds 10,000 euros in cash. - F.7.2 Regulation 11(b) of the 2017 Regulations defines IP to include any firm or sole practitioner so acting.
+Regulation 26(1) of the 2017 Regulations requires that the BOOMs of relevant firms (which will include firms of IPs) or sole practitioners, be approved by the anti-money laundering supervisory authority of the relevant firm or relevant sole practitioner.
+In mixed practices or practices with IPs authorised by multiple professional bodies, an IP should ascertain from their professional body what their expectations are, the registration processes and what agreements are in place with other supervisory authorities in terms of supervision for money laundering purposes.